 c.
-Structures and parking areas for winery, brewery, distillery facility uses shall maintain a minimum distance of seventy-five feet from interior property lines adjoining rural area and residential zones, unless located in a building designated as historic resource under K.C.C. chapter 20.62.
-As part of the review of the conditional use permit, the setback may be reduced to twenty-five feet if there is sufficient screening between the proposed use and adjacent rural area and residential zones;
+Structures and parking areas for winery, brewery, distillery facility uses shall maintain a minimum distance of seventy-five feet from interior property lines adjoining rural area and residential zones, unless located in a building designated as historic resource under K.C.C. chapter 20.62;

 d.
-Tasting of products produced on-site may be provided in accordance with state law.
-The area devoted to tasting shall be included in the floor area limitation in subsection B.30.b. of this section.
+Tasting and retail sales of products produced on-site may only occur as accessory to the primary winery, brewery, distillery production use and may be provided in accordance with state law.
+The area devoted to on-site tasting or retail sales shall be limited to no more than fifteen percent of the aggregated floor area and shall be included in the aggregated floor area limitation in subsection B.30.b. of this section.
+Incidental retail sales of merchandise related to the products produced on-site is allowed subject to the restrictions described in this subsection.
 Hours of operation for on-site tasting of products shall be limited as follows: Mondays, Tuesdays, Wednesdays and Thursdays, tasting room hours shall be limited to 11:00 a.m. through 7:00 p.m.; and Fridays, Saturdays and Sundays, tasting room hours shall be limited to 11:00 a.m. through 9:00 p.m.;

 e.
-Incidental retail sales of products produced on-site and merchandise related to the products produced on-site is allowed;
+Access to the site shall be directly to and from a public roadway;

 f.
-On a site with direct access to a public roadway;

-g Off-street parking for tasting and retail areas is limited to a maximum of one space per fifty square feet of tasting and retail areas, except for winery, brewery, distillery facility II business locations licensed to produce by the Washington state Liquor and Cannabis Board before January 1, 2019, without objection from King County during the license application processes, and that signed a settlement agreement with King County before January 1, 2019, parking spaces exceeding the limits of this section shall be considered nonconforming and may continue, subject to K.C.C.
-21A.32.020 through 21A.32.075.
-Such parking spaces remain subject to all other applicable state and local regulations;
+Off-street parking is limited to a maximum of one hundred fifty percent of the minimum required for winery, brewery, distillery facilities in K.C.C.
+21A.18.030;

+g.
+The business operator shall obtain an adult beverage business license in accordance with K.C.C. chapter 6.xx (the new chapter created in section 3 of this ordinance);

 h.
-The business operator shall obtain an adult beverage business license in accordance with K.C.C. chapter 6.xx (the new chapter created in section 2 of this ordinance);
+Events may be allowed with an approved temporary use permit under K.C.C. chapter 21A.32;

 i.
-Events may be allowed with an approved temporary use permit under K.C.C. chapter 21A.32; and
+At least two stages of production of wine, beer, cider or distilled spirits, such as crushing, fermenting, distilling, barrel or tank aging, or finishing, as authorized by the Washington state Liquor and Cannabis Board production license, shall occur on-site.
+At least one of the stages of production occurring on-site shall include crushing, fermenting or distilling; and

 j.
-At least two stages of production of wine, beer, cider or distilled spirits, such as crushing, fermenting, barrel or tank aging, or finishing, as authorized by the Washington state Liquor and Cannabis Board production license, shall occur on-site.
+The impervious surface associated with the winery, brewery, distillery facility use shall not exceed twenty-five percent of the site, or the maximum impervious surface for the zone in accordance with K.C.C.
+21A.12.030.A. or 21A.12.040.A., whichever is less.

 31.a.
 Limited to businesses with non-retail brewery and distillery production licenses from the Washington state Liquor and Cannabis board.
 Wineries and remote tasting rooms for wineries shall not be allowed;

 b.
-Tasting and retail sale of products produced on site, and merchandise related to the products produced on-site, may be provided in accordance with state law.
-The area devoted to tasting shall not exceed one thousand five hundred square feet;
+Tasting and retail sale of products produced on-site and merchandise related to the products produced on-site may be provided in accordance with state law.
+The area devoted to on-site tasting or retail sales shall not exceed one thousand five hundred square feet;

 c.
-Structures and parking areas for winery, brewery, distillery facility uses shall maintain a minimum distance of seventy-five feet from interior property lines adjoining rural area and residential zones, unless located in a building designated as historic resource under K.C.C. chapter 20.62.
-As part of the review of a conditional use permit, the setback may be reduced to twenty-five feet if there is sufficient screening between the proposed use and adjacent rural area and residential zones;
+Structures and parking areas for brewery and distillery facility uses shall maintain a minimum distance of seventy-five feet from interior property lines adjoining rural area and residential zones, unless located in a building designated as historic resource under K.C.C. chapter 20.62;